mhorpheus/test/DFIR-Hotline.md

 ## Hotline
 ### Introduction

-The purpose of this page is to explain the X-Force IR Hotline operating model and document its procedures.
-This page should be presented to every new X-Force IR team member as a part of the onboarding process to prepare them to support the X-Force IR Hotline.
+The purpose of this page is to explain the XFIR Hotline operating model and document its procedures.
+This page should be presented to every new XFIR team member as a part of the onboarding process to prepare them to support the XFIR Hotline.
 This page is a living document.
 If there is something you want to see documented here or explained in further detail please contact your geographic Functional IR Lead (listed on the [Homepage](Home.md)).

-X-Force IR maintains several hotline numbers in different geographies - they are used by X-Force IR Clients to declare an IT security incident and request X-Force IR assistance.
+XFIR maintains several hotline numbers in different geographies - they are used by XFIR Clients to declare an IT security incident and request XFIR assistance.
 A Hotline call (denoted sometimes as "initial call") is used to gather a basic understanding of an incident as well as the Client's details so that a Triage and Scoping Call can proceed, resulting in an investigation being launched.
-Using the 24/7/365 X-Force IR Hotline, Clients can reach an X-Force IR Consultant if they are experiencing an incident day or night.
-This is one of the main avenues our Clients use to engage X-Force IR, and in some cases this is the Client's first impression of our organization.
+Using the 24/7/365 XFIR Hotline, Clients can reach an XFIR Consultant if they are experiencing an incident day or night.
+This is one of the main avenues our Clients use to engage XFIR, and in some cases this is the Client's first impression of our organization.
 It is important for us to remain professional and have tested procedures for handling incoming Hotline calls.

 Hotline numbers are publicly available on the Internet.
-Additionally, non-subscription Clients can call the X-Force IR Hotline and request assistance in "Ad-hoc" engagements.
+Additionally, non-subscription Clients can call the XFIR Hotline and request assistance in "Ad-hoc" engagements.
 Requesting assistance through a Hotline call is the only correct and reliable way to receive emergency assistance.

 Hotline Call handling should not be confused with a [Triage and Scoping Call](DFIR-Triage-Scoping.md), as each has different goals and follows different processes.

 ### Regional Numbers
-X-Force IR operates several Hotline numbers in multiple countries.
-In the past X-Force IR geographies operated independently, working on their own with different local telecommunication providers.
+XFIR operates several Hotline numbers in multiple countries.
+In the past XFIR geographies operated independently, working on their own with different local telecommunication providers.
 Each geography was covering on their own full 24/7 period locally.
 With the introduction of [Follow the Sun for Incident Intake](#Follow-the-Sun-for-Incident-Intake), Hotline operation (for every region except Japan) has been unified and will now lead to the same on-call person.

 The below tables list regional/country Hotline numbers.
 The list is also available in the form of PDF [Leaflet](documents/IBM%20X-Force%20IR%20Hotline%20Numbers.pdf) which can shared with existing or potential Clients.